-This column was first published in The Tablet in June, 2006.
-The coincidence of the church calendar it mentions is also true this year, 2015... the text has been slightly altered to align it with 2015's calendar.
-The work detailed here outlines what I was doing nine years ago.
+This column was first published in The Tablet in June, 2006, and re-run in 2015 here.
+The coincidence of the church calendar it mentions is also true this year, 2018... the text has been slightly altered to align it with 2018's calendar.
+The work detailed here outlines what I was doing twelve years ago.
 An update appears at the end of the column.)

-This past weekend marked an unusual event in our recent Church calendar: a Sunday in “Ordinary Time.”
-What with Lent and the Easter season, and then the special Feasts of the Trinity and the Sacred Heart (celebrated last Friday), Ordinary Time has been rare lately.
+Next weekend marks an unusual event in our recent Church calendar: a Sunday in “Ordinary Time.”
+What with Lent and the Easter season, and then the special Feasts of the Trinity and Corpus Christi, Ordinary Time has been rare lately.
 But I’ve been celebrating “ordinary time” at the Vatican Observatory as well.
 Unusual for me, I’ve actually been able to manage a month’s uninterrupted work in my laboratory.

 My airline’s frequent flyer program tells me I’ve flown over 27,000 miles since the last ordinary Sunday before Lent: an observing run at the Keck Telescope in Hawaii, a meeting at Nasa Headquarters in Washington, two dozen presentations from Arkansas to Newfoundland to Glasgow.
 Since 1996 I’ve spent more than half of every year on the road; come July and August I’ll be traveling one and a half times around the world.
 So this “ordinary time” now is something I treasure.